zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-4-writing-style.md

 ---
 <!-- ![alt-text #center](2-contribution-process.PNG "Contribution process") -->

-Read this section to effectivly write in a style consistent with the rest of the tutorials.
+Read this section to effectively write in a style consistent with the rest of the tutorials.
 Content that deviates too much from these guidelines will have to be revised accordingly.

 ## Voice